ghammad/pyActigraphy/README.rst

 .. code-block:: shell

-  pip install pyActigraphy
+  pip3 install pyActigraphy

 To update the package:

 .. code-block:: shell

-  pip install -U pyActigraphy
+  pip3 install -U pyActigraphy

 It is strongly recommended to use the latest version of the pyActigraphy package.